Parent and Family Engagement Policy and Compact

 - Provide opportunities to donate and access supplies donated by others, such as Food for Thought, Holiday assistance, winter needs, and school supplies.

-- Leverage partnerships with local businesses and organizations to enhance school programs and events, such as local Boy Scouts, the Christ the Saviour Anglican Church, Dobson construction, MVHS field hockey, local Fire Department, Arcadia Farms, Route 1 Knights of Columbus as well as Civic and Neighborhood groups.
+- Leverage partnerships with local businesses and organizations to enhance school programs and events, such as local Boy Scouts, GrandInvolve, the Christ the Savior Anglican Church, Dobson construction, MVHS field hockey, local Fire Department, Arcadia Farms, Route 1 Knights of Columbus as well as Civic and Neighborhood groups.

 - Support parents in accessing county and community resources, such as Food for Thought, BritePaths, CR2 and Community Service Board resources.

-- Offer outreach and training for targeted families, such as referrals to local mental health and pediatric needs, family liaison support to help with English as a second language, parent coffees focused at specific grade levels.
+- Offer outreach and training for targeted families, such as referrals to local mental health and pediatric needs, parent liaison support to help with English as a second language, parent coffees focused on specific grade levels.

 Welcoming All Families